OliverFHD/CosMomentum/README.txt

 - the cumulant generating function (CGF) of the 3D matter density field,
 - individual cumulants of the 3D matter density field,
 - all of this for Gaussian and 3 types of non-Gaussian initial conditions.
+- all of this for line-of-sight projections of the matter density field
+- statistics of biased & stochastic tracers (e.g. galaxies)

 <---> Features that will be added in the near future are
--- statistics of 2D projections of the density field, -- statistics of biased & stochastic tracers (e.g. galaxies) -- density split statistics (cf. Gruen&Friedrich++2018, Friedrich&Gruen++2018)
+-- statistics of biased & stochastic tracers (e.g. galaxies)
+-- density split statistics (cf. Gruen&Friedrich++2018, Friedrich&Gruen++2018)